UVicRocketry/Hybrid-Controls-System/README.md

   - Relays confirmation back to MC computer
   - Collects and Logs Data from LABJACK DAQ
   - Sends Logs to MC Computer
-- Arduino : Actuates all valves on the test stand
+- Valve Control Arduino : Actuates all valves on the test stand
   - Recieves command from R Pi
   - Executes valve movements
   - Obtains confirmation or error from limit switches